 A ticket category is a seating zone, not a promise of the best view.
 FIFA sets category blocks in each stadium map so they can manage demand across many matches and cities.
 You choose a category at purchase, then FIFA allocates exact seats later.

-This approach matters because stadium designs vary.
-A Category 2 seat in one venue may feel different than Category 2 in another venue.
-The category defines the band you are in, not the exact camera angle.
+A Category 2 seat in one venue may feel different than Category 2 in another venue due to stadium design variations.

 Category 1